dart-lang/language/working/1847 - FinalizationRegistry/proposal.md

 APIs proposed below are directly modeled after [`WeakRef`][MDN WeakRef] and [`FinalizationRegistry`][MDN FinalizationRegistry] described in ECMA-262 standard.
-The choice is made to allow minimum effort effecient implementation of these APIs in those implementations of the Dart programming language that target JavaScript.
+The choice is made to allow minimum effort efficient implementation of these APIs in those implementations of the Dart programming language that target JavaScript.